 Marketing

-If nobody knows about your humongous solar farm, no one will purchase your electricity.
+Nobody will purchase your electricity if nobody knows about your humongous solar farm.
 You can advertise to utilities, companies, and residents to supply some energy.
 Your audience does depend somewhat on the size of your farm.

-Try to develop a loyal customer base who can provide a testimonial for your business.
+Develop a loyal customer base that can provide testimonials for your business.
 That way, you can improve your authority as your business matures.

 See Related: Does Sustainable Investing Lead to Lower Returns?